ForestAdmin/documentation-user-guide/project-settings/other-project-settings/security-tab/scim-integration-with-onelogin.md

 # SCIM integration with OneLogin

 {% hint style="info" %}
-You must be on a [Forest Admin Pro plan](https://www.forestadmin.com/pricing/) to have access to this feature
+You must be on a [Forest Admin Pro plan](https://www.forestadmin.com/pricing/) to have access to this feature.
 {% endhint %}

 ## Supported features